Python3-Training/The-Built-In-Report/README.md

 ## The Group

-New videps will be released on the [Python Group](https://www.facebook.com/groups/nagyspythontraining).
+New videos will be released on the [Python Group](https://www.facebook.com/groups/nagyspythontraining).

 Enjoy!